 New Jersey, USA

 Patrick J. Norton (1855-1905) was born on Saint Patrick's Day, March 17, 1855 in County Galway, Ireland.
 He migrated from Ireland to Boston, Massachusetts, United States in 1880 or 1881.
 He was naturalized in 1888 in Boston, Massachusetts then moved to Jersey City, New Jersey around 1890 where he worked as a day laborer on the railroad.
 He died of septicemia in 1905 at the age of 50.
 The railroad then gave a job to his son. (b.
 Saint Patrick's Day, March 17, 1855; County Galway, Ireland - d.
 October 9, 1905; Saint Francis Hospital, Jersey City, Hudson County, New Jersey, USA)

 He is named after Saint Patrick, because he was born on Saint Patrick's Day, March 17, 1855.

 Patrick was born on Saint Patrick's Day, March 17, 1855.
 It is assumed he was born in County Galway, Ireland but he may be from County Roscommon, Ireland.
 The exact town where he was born is not known, but it may be able to be determined once the Ireland parish records are searchable online.

 His siblings include: Matthew Norton (c1860-?) who is only known through witnessing Pat's marriage and being the godfather to Thomas Patrick Norton I (1891-1968), John Norton (1861-1905), James T. Norton (1849-1898) who was found in the death index in Boston, and Catherine A. Norton (1851-1913) Murphy of Boston.

 The city in County Galway of Patrick's birth has not yet been determined.
-He emigrated to Boston, Massachusetts in 1880 and was joined by his brother, John Norton, in 1882.
+He migrated to Boston, Massachusetts in 1880 and was joined by his brother, John Norton, in 1882.

 Patrick became a US citizen on November 23, 1888, while in Boston, where he was working as a laborer.
 A photocopy of his naturalization certificate was found with the family papers.